NewsLeecher - 'SuperSearch' indexing-service

 I chose Leech (Specify) because I want to select a download location different from my default folder.

 The Leech Specify screen appears.
 Here we can select the download location for this post.
 In the upper field we can enter the location where we want our download to be placed.
 In the lower field we can specify a name for the folder into which the download will be placed.
-In this case our download will be placed in D:\Download\Freeware Collection.
 If the folder does not yet exist, it will be created automatically.
 Finally, we hit the OK button and our download begins.

 image